 Just three months to a better career!
 Our CPhT training program offers a comprehensive introduction to the knowledge and skills you need to become certified and to start a new career.
 In this page you will find very practical information about the online training itself, PTCB examination requirements, salary expectations and duties generally relevant to your new profession.
-We also included basic data about the Walgreens externship program made available by a number of Walgreens pharmacies.
 WeCareOnlineClasses has be a leading provider of the CPhT online training program for years, and your instructors will do absolutely all they can to ensure your success at the PTCB exam and to prepare you for this major step in your career path.

 Key areas of concentration include the role of the Pharma Tech in a professional environment, an overview of medications used to treat specific body systems, a breakdown of the different classifications of drugs, and a review of the basic sciences at the core of pharmacy practice.
 You can scroll down to the bottom of the page to discover the syllabus of the training.

-The course involves 160 Clock Hours of online training (on your own schedule), and 16 Clock Hours of hands-on experience in a pharmacy externship.
-We Care Online now has an agreement with Walgreens to provide the externship experience.
-(Each Walgreens has the option to accept or decline each individual.)
+The course involves 160 Clock Hours of online training (on your own schedule), and 16 Clock Hours of hands-on experience in a pharmacy externship of your choice.

 This course is recognized by the PTCB as an eligible pathway to become a Certified Pharma Tech (CPhT).
 The course offers helpful PTCB examination review so you’ll be ready to pass the national certifying exam.